Not Thinkin' Bout You

-"Not Thinkin' Bout You" is a song recorded by Australian singer-songwriter Ruel.
-The song was released on 2 November 2018 as the fourth single from Ruel's debut extended play, Ready.
-A GoldLink remix and an acoustic version, featuring Billy Davis was later released.
+"Not Thinkin' Bout You" is a song recorded by Australian singer-songwriter Ruel, released on 2 November 2018, as the fourth single from Ruel's debut extended play, Ready (2018).

+Written by Ruel alongside Symbolyc One, M-Phazes, Romans and Tobias Jesso Jr., the track was primarily produced by M-Phazes, with additional production from Symbolyc One and Taka Perry.

+Two additional versions of "Not Thinkin' Bout You" were later released—a remix featuring American rapper and singer GoldLink, and an acoustic version featuring Australian rapper and record producer Billy Davis.

+Background

 Ruel says the song is about getting over a breakup and denial; saying you're not thinking about someone, when you obviously are.

 Music video

-The music video for "Not Thinkin' Bout You" was directed by Grey Ghost and released on 30 October 2018.
+The music video for "Not Thinkin' Bout You" was directed by Grey Ghost and was released on 30 October 2018.
 The clip was filmed whilst on tour between the locations of Seoul, Tokyo and Los Angeles and shows Ruel amongst fans, in photoshoots and exploring the streets.